subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/eurostyle-contonso-ma-project-backlog.md

 - **Day 3 (Tasks 3, 10):** Implement BG/NBD and Gamma-Gamma models, initialize parameters, and check convergence and plausibility against observed patterns.
 - **Day 4 (Tasks 4, 11, 12):** Build survival and CLV visualizations, compute quantiles and calibration metrics, compare against baselines, and define operating thresholds by horizon.
 - **Day 4.5 (Tasks 13, 18):** Consolidate documentation, capture seeds and reproducibility notes (MLflow run IDs, snapshot IDs), and finalize acceptance thresholds.
+We'll commit ~70% of capacity and treat ~30% as stretch ('Free time') to protect quality; anything not done flows forward without blame.

 > This 4.5-day plan focuses on the **core deliverables** that can be realistically achieved within the sprint.
 > More advanced tasks — such as deep learning, Bayesian survival, causal inference, or fairness audits — are intentionally excluded from this tight timeline.